nmukerje/EMR-Hudi-Workshop/spark-streaming-kinesis/README.md

 ```

-# Use Case 3 - CDC Published to S3.
+# Use Case 3 - CDC event Published to S3 by DMS.
 S3 event triggered Lambda pushes file path to Kinesis.
 ## Message Content pushed to the topic
 The filePath here is the path to the file which got added to S3 by DMS.
 An S3 event gets published which is consumed by Lambda.
 The lambda then pushes the event below to the Kinesis stream which the file path of the file that got ingested.
 ```